-This recipe takes all of 5 minutes to prepare, and very little tending to once it’s on the grill.
+These grilled chicken drumsticks take all of 5 minutes to prepare, and very little tending to once they’re on the grill.

 Considering the fact my two year old has suddenly discovered the toys of his older sisters and my older girls aren’t quite as generous as he’d like, it means I don’t have to worry about watching something on the grill and I can

 keep them from killing each other teach conflict resolution while they hungrily await dinner.

 In all seriousness though, if you own a grill, the next time chicken drumsticks are on sale (which seems to be often at my grocery store) this is a recipe you need to try.
 It reminds me of the giant turkey drumsticks you get at the Renaissance Festivals, and it’s gluten-free and Paleo to boot.

 Note: I consider this to be a healthy recipe because it doesn’t use any fake ingredients, but I realize some people are paranoid of natural fats.
 Personally I’m not afraid of the natural fat in chicken skin, but if you don’t care for it, simply remove the skin after you’re done cooking.
 But fair warning, you’ll lose some of the best part of this recipe!